-* Debbie and the GoodMan Band at Shenanigans in Long Beach on Thursday, September 12 from 7pm to 11pm
+* Debbie and the GoodMan Trio at Bareburger in Santa Monica on Saturday, March 2 from 7:30pm to 9:30pm

-* Debbie and the GoodMan Band at Shenanigans in Long Beach on Thursday, December 7 from 7pm to 11pm
+* Debbie and the GoodMan Band at Shenanigans in Long Beach TBD

 * Debbie and the GoodMan Band play the Desert Room in Gardena, CA the first Tuesday of every month 7pm to 10pm!!!